Enter your email and password to access secured content, members only resources and discount prices.

 Under the leadership of the Managing Director, HIA’s staff play a critical role in delivering valuable services to all our stakeholders.
 They operate from the national office in Canberra, nine regional offices, and seven sub-regional areas across the country.

-In 2024, our senior executives, regional executive directors, and general managers worked alongside more than 300 staff.
+In 2025, our senior executives, regional executive directors, and general managers worked alongside our 300 staff.
 Our people are responsible for delivering an ever-growing range of products and services while supporting members’ needs every day – wherever they are.

 Jocelyn Martin Managing Director